Legally reviewed by:

 Exceptions and Defenses in Dangerous Dog Cases

-Not all dog-related incidents result in a dangerous dog classification.
-California law recognizes certain defenses and exceptions when determining if a dog should be labeled as dangerous.
-For example, if a dog attacked someone while protecting its owner during a crime or if it was provoked by the person it bit, the dangerous dog designation may not apply.
-These circumstances are considered during any legal proceedings or hearings related to the case.
+If a dog attacked someone while protecting its owner during a crime or if it was provoked by the person it bit, or if the victim took defensive action, the dangerous dog designation may not apply.
+The court may also consider other circumstances and the circumstances existing at the time of the incident, including the location on such property, during any legal proceedings or hearings related to the case.

 Additionally, some jurisdictions in California provide more detailed definitions of a dangerous dog, which may include considering the breed or size of the animal in their decision-making process.
 However, California state law generally prohibits breed-specific legislation, meaning a dog’s behavior, rather than its breed, is the determining factor in these cases.
 Even so, local laws can vary, so it is important to understand the specific ordinances in your area.